-The operation of the function keys, the activation of the valve outputs and the status display are described in detail in chapter "Operation".
+The operation of the function keys, the activation of the valve outputs and the status display are described in detail in chapter "Operation" (see page 14).
 The configuration, status feedback, disabling via bus operation, and interaction with other functions of the device when manual operation is activated and deactivated are described in greater detail below.